 - Draft a compelling job description that lets potential applicants know that the board has put significant thought into what the organization is looking for in its next ED.

 - Help the organization find a strong pool of qualified candidates through their existing networks, targeted advertising, and community leaders.
 Many great candidates aren’t actively searching for a position and may not see the posting.
-A search firm can go deeper and help identify and contact those potential candidates.
+A search consultant can go deeper and help identify and contact those potential candidates.

 - Collect and sort through the numerous applications for those that best meet the qualifications.

 - Conduct in-depth screening interviews with the most promising applicants.

 - Conduct comprehensive reference checks that go beyond confirming dates of employment.
 Reference checks are a great way to learn how to help a candidate be most successful in their new position.

 - Help the board conduct the full interviews in a way that brings forward the most important information on the candidate.

 - Manage staff involvement, including securing confidentiality for internal candidates.